Spectral Ranking with Covariates: Experiments

-We apply all algorithms to a variety of real data sets corresponding to a range of different comparison graphs, and measure outcome by their proportion of upsets in the final ranking, computed with respect to the given pairwise measurements.
-We will conduct two main types of experiments, described as follows.

-\textbf{Rank Inference} Given a set of pairwise comparisons with corresponding item features, we are interested in finding the optimal ranking that best describes the given set of comparisons.

-\textbf{Rank Prediction} In addition to the given pairwise comparisons and item attributes on already \textit{seen} items, we are interested in predicting the rank of \textit{unseen} items where only side information about them is available.
-In our experiments, we perform a 70/30 train-test split to our items, and train the model on the induced subgraph from the training set.
-We then predict the ranking for the unseen items using their features.
-The random splitting is repeated 20 times in order to obtain confidence bounds.
-Since \textsc{svdn}, \textsc{ser} and \textsc{cs} do not connect the features with the ranking vector directly, they cannot be used for prediction.
+In this section, we apply all ranking algorithms to a variety of real-world data sets ($22$ in total) to perform rank \textit{inferences} and \textit{predictions}.
+We average the accuracy scores over 10 seeds and report the results in Table~\ref{table: real-world}. $5\%$ significant level one-sided paired Wilcoxon tests for all algorithm pairs are conducted for each data set, with results reported in Fig.~\ref{fig: sigleveltask1}.

+\paragraph{Male Cape Dwarf Chameleons Contest.} The first data set is used in the study by Stuart-Fox et al.~\cite{stuart2006multiple}.
+Physical measurements are made on $35$ male Cape dwarf chameleons, and the results of $104$ contests are measured and encoded as ordinal comparison data.
+From Table~\ref{table: real-world} and Fig.~\ref{fig: sigleveltask1} we see that \bt{} outperformed the rest in rank \textit{inferences} (closely followed by $\cserial{}$), while \CCrank{} performed best compared with other covariate based methods in rank \textit{prediction}.

-\textbf{FlatLizard Competition} The data is collected at Augrabies Falls National Park (South Africa) in September-October 2002 \citep{WM09}, on the contest performance and background attributes of 77 male flat lizards (\emph{Platysaurus broadleyi}).
-The results of exactly 100 ordinal contests were recorded (sparsity = 0.017), along with 18 physical measurements made on each lizard, such as \textit{weight} and \textit{head size}.
-After BAHSIC, we retain 9 of such features.
+\paragraph{Flatlizard Competition.} The data is collected at Augrabies Falls National Park (South Africa) in September-October $2002$ \cite{WM09}, on the contest performance and background attributes of $77$ male flat lizards (\emph{Platysaurus Broadleyi}).
+The results of $100$ contests were recorded, along with $18$ physical measurements made on each lizard, such as \textit{weight} and \textit{head size}.
+From Fig~\ref{fig: sigleveltask1} we see that \cserial{} and \CCrank{} statistically significantly outperformed the rest for inference and prediction, respectively.

-Figure \ref{fig: lizard_inference} and \ref{fig: lizard_prediction} showcase the performance of the algorithms.
-In the inference setting (\ref{fig: lizard_inference}), focusing on \textsc{cs}, \textsc{svdc} and \textsc{svdk}, we see a clear improvement in comparison to their covariate-free respective versions.
-In particular, \textsc{cs} performed the best, followed by \textsc{kcca}.
-For the prediction setting (\ref{fig: lizard_prediction}), all our methods overperform the benchmark method (ipr), with \textsc{svdc} and \textsc{kcca} achieving the best recovery scores.
-Overall, we observe that the features are related to the rankings in a nonlinear fashion, and that our kernelised algorithms are able to capture such available side information.